This short story was inspired by Lilyn G.’s post about OBSIDEO: A Prequel to Will Haunt You–Part 2.

 I‘m a librarian.
 Specifically, I am a collection development librarian.
 I like to tell people that I buy books for a living.

 But buying books is only part of it.
 My other responsibility is collection evaluation.
-People think librarianship is about books.
-That’s only a little part of it.
-Mainly, it’s about statistics, especially in a public library like mine.
 We keep statistics on each item in our collection.
 How often it’s been checked out, how many times it’s been damaged and replaced, that kind of thing.
 It’s all about space and keeping current and meeting our community’s reading needs.

 So what do we do with donations?
 Sort them, trash them, and the few that are in good condition we sell at our Friends of the Library bookshop.
 It’s how we earn a little extra cash for community projects.

-Anyhoo, so there I am, on donation duty, and I’m going through this box someone left outside last night.
-It’s packed to the brim with a bunch of crap nobody wants–outdated textbooks, paperbacks with ripped covers and missing pages, that kind of thing.
+Anyhoo, so there I am, on donation duty, and I’m going through this box someone left outside the night before.
+It’s packed to the brim with a bunch of crap nobody wants–outdated textbooks, paperbacks with ripped covers and food stains, that kind of thing.
 I’m about ready to toss it, but hidden down at the very bottom is a hardback.
 Looks to be in good shape.
 I pull it out.

-This one is old, by the looks of it, maybe 19th century… bound in black leather with gold leaf and a gold embossed title.
+This one is old, bound in black leather with gold leaf and a gold embossed title.
 Umbra Regem.
-It looks kind of like a Bible.
-I sniff it… a little moldy, but there’s something else… something sweet, with a rotting undertone.
-Reminds me of a crypt I went to once, for a Walking Dead cosplay.
+I sniff it… a little moldy, but there’s something else… something sweet with a rotting undertone.
+Smells a little like that dead rat we found in the basement a few months back.

 Its title is Umbra Regem.
 Latin for Shadow King.
 Doesn’t ring a bell.
 I turn to my desktop and Google Shadow King.